0xor0ne/RoustKit/README.md

 ## Usage

+This section provides a little bit more details on the internal working of the framework.

-Be sure to start from a clean state:
+If you want to start from a clean state, run:

 ```bash
 ./scripts/clean_all.sh